When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 10. Sew the sleeve sides

-11. Create the sleeve hem and form the casing that will hold the elastic; don’t forget to leave a hole to slide the elastic through afterward.
+11. Create the sleeve hem and form the casing that will hold the elastic; don’t forget to leave a hole to slide the elastic through later.

-12. Attach the sleeves to the bodice after making gathers on the sleeve head
+12. Attach the sleeves to the bodice after gathering the sleeve cap

 13. Make the buttonholes

-14. Slide the elastic and adjust its length to your biceps width and comfort.
-Don’t forget to sew the small hole.
+14. Slide the elastic and adjust its length to your bicep width and comfort.
+Don’t forget to sew up the small hole.

 Ta-da, all that's left is to wear it!